 Our Mission: Energising People for a Zero Carbon Herefordshire.

-All the Repair Cafés listed are GOLD members of HGN Volunteers Wanted: Can you help?
-Golden Valley Repair Café are
+All the Repair Cafés listed are GOLD members of HGN Saturday 11th July Archenfield Repair Café 2.00pm - 4.00pm Archenfield Repair

 Banter Sessions The banter sessions organised by the Great Collaboration team continue weekly on a Wednesday lunchtime covering a